How It All

 work in the store and each one has their own “specialty” to offer.
 For

 some it is doing display, doing the computer work, doing the financial requirements, minor repairs, etc. We are happy to say that there has never been a major disagreement and our partners meetings are always

-of the welfare of the craftsmen who consign in our store, since all the partners have had experiences—good and bad—in
+aware of the welfare of the craftsmen who consign in our store, since all the partners have had experiences—good and

-doing consignment.
-We are really happy that the vast majority of our consignors
+bad—in doing consignment.
+We are really happy that the vast majority of

-have been with us since we opened.
-There is a great deal of trust on both sides,
+our consignors have been with us since we opened.
+There is a great deal of trust